 As the fondant is cooling in the baggie, I move it around the counter onto cool areas to pull the heat out.
 By doing this you keep the liquid moving and cooling more evenly.
 Continue doing this until you can handle the baggie, then continue kneading until it has cooled and no longer thickening.
 This will take some practice to get the feel.
 Be careful not to pop the zipper open, spilling out the contents.
 If this step is skipped, the fondant can harden to a block rather than a pliable taffy like consistency.
 I have been able to work the block back to the soft consistency, but it takes work.

-The "small" recipe will you give a patty about 3/8Ē of thick in a flat 1 gallon zip lock bag, a perfect fit for under the inner cover on top of the frames.
+The "small" recipe will you give a patty about 3/8" of thick in a flat 1 gallon zip lock bag, a perfect fit for under the inner cover on top of the frames.

 After the fondant has cooled it can be fed to the bees, or frozen for later use.
 I have found leaving fondant out at room temperature can lead to the water separating back out, simply kneed the fondant to incorporate the water back in, or freeze when not needed.

-Plain table sugar is SUCROSE and fructose, just as in nectar, and is totally digestible by the bee which convert the sucrose into the two simple sugars of fructose and glucose, which are the sugars contained in honey.
+Plain table sugar is SUCROSE, just as in nectar, and is totally digestible by the bees which convert the sucrose into the two simple sugars of fructose and glucose, which are the sugars contained in honey.

 If you simply boil and cool sugar alone, it can re-granulate and become crumply.
 The corn syrup keeps it moist and more like taffy.
 It will also keep the fondant smooth and less grainy.